pingcap/docs-cn/system-variables.md

 ### tidb_enable_non_prepared_plan_cache

-> **Warning:**
->
-> The non-prepared execution plan cache is an experimental feature.
-It is not recommended that you use it in the production environment.
-This feature might be changed or removed without prior notice.
-If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): Yes
 - Type: Boolean
-- Default value: `ON`
+- Default value: `OFF`
 - This variable controls whether to enable the [Non-prepared plan cache](/sql-non-prepared-plan-cache.md) feature.
+- Enabling this feature might incur additional memory and CPU overhead and might not be suitable for all situations.
+Please determine whether to enable this feature according to your actual scenario.

 ### tidb_enable_non_prepared_plan_cache_for_dml <span class="version-mark">New in v7.1.0</span>

 > **Warning:**
 >
-> The non-prepared execution plan cache is an experimental feature.
+> The non-prepared execution plan cache for DML statements is an experimental feature.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes